Meet our participants

 Robin Browning is an established orchestral conductor.
 He has conducted the RPO, Danish RSO, and Ensemble Intercontemporain, amongst others, and is a sought-after conducting teacher, including as Professor of Conducting at the University of Southampton.
 In 2015, he formed SÓN, Southampton's first and only professional orchestra, which aims to bring great music to as wide an audience throughout the south as possible.
 Their concert series in Turner Sims, Romsey Abbey, and other fine venues, allied to inspiring education projects and cross-genre artistic work, play a vital part in the city's ongoing cultural regeneration.

-Kirsty Bullen is Executive Director at The Tetley, a relatively young contemporary art gallery in Leeds with a core programme of exhibitions, residencies and participation.
-Her background as a Finance Director and experienced chartered accountant, along with working experience in both the arts (visual arts, theatre, and music) and the corporate sector, brings a wide range of operational experience.
+Her background as an experienced chartered accountant, along with working experience in both the arts and the corporate sector, brings a wide range of operational experience.
 As a music and art history graduate, Kirsty is passionate about delivering financial insight, commerciality, and operational solutions whilst understanding the demands and priorities of arts organisations.

 Annette is responsible for designing, developing, and implementing Collective Encounters’ strategic plans, as well as day-to-day operations.
 Before working with Collective Encounters, Annette worked extensively with Graeae and undertook a number of senior-level roles within the arts and community sector.
 Annette studied Arts Administration at London Metropolitan University and also has an honours degree in Law.